ahsan03-dev/techgear-support-agent/README.md

 # TechGear Support Agent (RAG)

 **A production-grade Retrieval-Augmented Generation engine, engineered for real-world reliability.** This repository demonstrates the system on a customer support use case, but the underlying architecture is domain-agnostic by design.
-Point it at any knowledge base, and it answers with the same precision, speed, and grounding, no rebuild required./
+Point it at any knowledge base, and it answers with the same precision, speed, and grounding, no rebuild required.\

---
+---

 ## What This System Solves